filakhtov/gentoo-use-docs/media-video/mpv.md

 This flag should be enabled on systems with supported hardware, i.e. where any modern Nvidia GPU is a primary graphics card or the only one.

+### debug
+Pass the `--enable-debug-build` to the waf build script.
+Pass the `-g` option to the compiler invocation to produce libraries and binaries with debugging information attached.

+This flag should normally be disabled, unless there is a need to perform debugging.

 ### doc
 Pass the `--enable-pdf-build` option to the waf build script.
 Use the `rst2pdf` tool to generate a PDF version of the documentation out of the rst (reStructuredText) markup files and install it into the `/usr/share/doc/mpv-<VERSION>` directory.